Saga Storage¶

 SagaConcurrencyError, indicating the state was modified by another process.

-When recovering a saga (e.g., after a crash), it is critical that only one worker picks up the saga to avoid duplicate execution.
+When recovering or exclusively updating a saga (e.g., after a crash), it is critical that only one worker picks up the saga to avoid duplicate execution.

 Choosing Storage¶